 Should I wash my nipples before breastfeeding?

-“It’s not necessary to wash your nipples before you breastfeed, because the breasts and the skin around the nipple actually produces good bacteria.
+“It’s not necessary to wash your nipples before you breastfeed, because the breasts and the skin around the nipple actually produce good bacteria.
 And it’s that good bacteria that helps to prevent infections on the mother’s breast.”

 When should I start breastfeeding?

 “The first hour after birth is a very important time for the mother and the baby.
-Breastfeeding is a very organized, neurological behavior.
+Breastfeeding is very organized, neurological behavior.
 And so right after birth, keeping them against the mother’s skin can help them to be calm enough to start to seek the breast.
 And if we do just leave mothers and babies like that after birth, then they will usually start to go towards the breast on their own.
 Within about 30 minutes to one hour.”